kmach1/INST326-Final-Project/README.md

 # INST326-Final-Project
-Housing Finder at UMD
-**Overview of Project**
+**About the Poject**
+A Python-based housing finder application designed specifically for University of Maryland students to search and analyze off-campus apartment options.
+**Project Description**
-This is a program designed to help students at the Universirty of Maryland find and explore off-campus housing options, specfically apartments.
-The application processes the housing data a .csv file which provides information about near campus.
+This project helps UMD students find off-campus housing by processing apartment data and allowing users to filter based on their preferences.
+The application reads housing data from CSV files and provides detailed insights about available apartments near campus.

 **Features**
 - Process housing data from CSV file